NU-CUCIS/ElemNet/README.md

 * [`training-data`](./training-data): the training data use for training ElemNet model in [1] and [2].
 We use 'oqmd_all.data' in [1], the respective training and test (validation) sets are train_set_230960.data and test_set.data.
 For [2], we used oqmd_all-22Mar18.csv (OQMD), jv.csv (JARVIS), mp.csv (the Materials Project) and exp.csv (experimental observations) as the datasets.

+## Running the code

+The code to run the ElemNet model is privided inside the [`elemnet`](./elemnet) folder.
+Inside this folder, you can simply run the code by passing a sample config file to the dl_regressors.py as follows:

+`python dl_regressors.py --config_file sample/sample-run.config`

+The config file defines the loss_type, training_data_path, test_data_path, label, input_type [elements_tl for ElemNEt] and other runtime parameters.
+For transfer learning, you need to set 'model_path' [e.g. sample/sample_model].
+The output log from this sample run is provided in the `sample/sample.log` file.

 ## Developer Team

 The code was developed by Dipendra Jha from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University and Logan Ward from the Computation Institute at University of Chicago.

-## Citation
+## Publications

-Please cite the following works if you are using the ElemNet model:
+Please cite the following works if you are using ElemNet model:

-1. D. Jha, L. Ward, A. Paul, W.-keng Liao, A. Choudhary, C. Wolverton, and A. Agrawal, “ElemNet: Deep Learning the Chemistry of Materials From Only Elemental Composition,” Scientific Reports, 8, Article number: 17593 (2018) [DOI:10.1038/s41598-018-35934-y]  [<a href="https://www.nature.com/articles/s41598-018-35934-y">PDF</a>].
+1. Dipendra Jha, Logan Ward, Arindam Paul, Wei-keng Liao, Alok Choudhary, Chris Wolverton, and Ankit Agrawal, “ElemNet: Deep Learning the Chemistry of Materials From Only Elemental Composition,” Scientific Reports, 8, Article number: 17593 (2018) [DOI:10.1038/s41598-018-35934-y]  [<a href="https://www.nature.com/articles/s41598-018-35934-y">PDF</a>].

-2. D. Jha, K. Choudhary, F. Tavazza, W.-keng Liao, A. Choudhary, C. Campbell, A. Agrawal, "Enhancing materials property prediction by leveraging computational and experimental data using deep transfer learning," Nature Communications, 10, Article number: 5316 (2019) [DOI: https:10.1038/s41467-019-13297-w] [<a href="https://www.nature.com/articles/s41467-019-13297-w">PDF</a>].
+2. Dipendra Jha, Kamal Choudhary, Francesca Tavazza, Wei-keng Liao, Alok Choudhary, Carelyn Campbell, Ankit Agrawal, "Enhancing materials property prediction by leveraging computational and experimental data using deep transfer learning," Nature Communications, 10, Article number: 5316 (2019) [DOI: https:10.1038/s41467-019-13297-w] [<a href="https://www.nature.com/articles/s41467-019-13297-w">PDF</a>].

 ## Questions/Comments